 You won’t be tempted to eat an entire batch of cookies with this recipe.
-A single-serving size portion of oatmeal-chocolate chip cookies.
-These cookies are gooey, stuffed with oats and chocolate, and perfect to satisfy your cravings.
-(Photos updated May 2016)
+These oatmeal chocolate chip cookies are gooey, stuffed with oats and chocolate, and perfect to satisfy your cravings.

 I was totally craving a cookie, but just one (okay two), but didn’t want to eat a whole batch or let any cookies go to waste.